Ashishpoudel65/hello-world/README.md

 ## Usage

-The application displays a "Hello, World!" message on the webpage.
-You can modify the message in the `script.js` file.
+The application displays a "Testing this application Hello, beautiful people!!" message on the webpage. we can modify the message in the `script.js` file.

-## License

-This project is open source and available under the [MIT License](LICENSE).